bsmg/beat-saber-community-wiki/beginners-guide.md

 # How to install mods

 ## Preface
+> This guide is for PC-modding.
+If you have a quest, check out the tutorial on [BeastSaber](https://bsaber.com/beaton/).

 Beat Saber natively supports custom songs, so if that's all you're looking for, you don't require more mods!
 It's a wise idea to install `SongCore` though, as this mod expands upon the base game functionality to improve loading times and provide functionality for other mods like the in-game downloader, custom leaderboards, playlists, etc.